ccorcos/elmish/README.md

 ## To Do

+- flyd effects stream and mapping
+- flyd.forwardTo (with .equals!)

 - [How to use RxJS?][rxjs-issue]
   - RxJS would make a lot of sense.
 Elm has a really nice Signal library.
 I ran into all kinds of weird issues with Rx though.
 With RxJS, we can add a `signals` input to `start` like they do in Elm so the app can respond to external actions such as incoming data over websockets.